 Phil Yuhn, Senior Vice President, Portfolio Manager/Engineer, will join in to talk specifically about our EMD Total Return strategy.

-In this live webcast, fund manager Steve Ellis will discuss the outlook for Emerging Market Debt and how the views are reflected in his fund positioning.Read more >
+In this live and interactive webcast, Fidelity Emerging Market Debt Fund portfolio manager Steve Ellis will discuss the outlook for EMD and reveal how the views are reflected in his fund positioning.Read more >

 At HSBC, we believe in thinking outside the box on emerging markets debt by taking a total return approach.
 Learn more in the video below.Read more >